Frame Your Self-Image With Positive Words: Be Your Champion

 Be Positive

 When you hear the “How would you describe yourself?” interview question, you may make the mistake of mentioning a few negative traits.
-While it is good to be honest, mentioning negative traits is an interview mistake.
+While honesty is good, mentioning negative traits is an interview mistake.

-Unless you are specifically asked about your weakness, resist the compulsion to mention traits that are detrimental to you in an interview.
+Unless you are specifically asked about your weakness, resist the compulsion to mention traits detrimental to you in an interview.

 No one is born perfect, agreed.
 However, your concerns should be about impressing the recruiter and selling yourself as the right candidate.

-So maintain positivity by using positive words to describe yourself.
+So, maintain positivity by using positive words to describe yourself.
 Positive words are the best words to use in your vocabulary.
-If you don’t know what to say, consult with friends or family for help.
+If you don’t know what to say, consult friends or family for help.

 Best Words To Describe Yourself With At Job Interviews

-Knowing the right words to describe yourself with is a game changer.
+Knowing the right words to describe yourself is a game-changer.
 That knowledge alone can improve your chances of getting hired.

 Here are some valuable examples of adjectives to ‘boast’ about who you are.
 Unless an interviewer asks for more, like “Describe yourself in five words,” using two to four words is best!